fromhktosg/fromhktosg.github.io/_posts/2023-05-17-education.md

 #### The differences
 One of the differences is the language of instruction.
 In Hong Kong, Cantonese is the primary language of instruction, with English taught as a second language.
 However, with the increasing influence of mainland China, there has been a growing emphasis on Mandarin.
 In contrast, Singapore's education system is bilingual, with English and Mandarin taught as the two official languages.

 In terms of resources, both Hong Kong and Singapore have well-funded education systems.
 However, Singapore has invested heavily in educational technology, with many schools incorporating digital learning tools and platforms into their curriculum.
 Hong Kong, on the other hand, has faced criticism for its lack of investment in educational technology, with many schools still relying on traditional teaching methods.
+Montessori schools are also very popular in Singapore if that education system suits your child.

 #### Top junior colleges in Singapore that you need to know